Gigabytes per month (GB/month) to Terabytes per second (TB/s) conversion

 • Background Apps: Apps running in the background can consume data without your direct knowledge.

-What is terabytes per second?
+What is the terabyte per second?

 Terabytes per second (TB/s) is a unit of measurement for data transfer rate, indicating the amount of digital information that moves from one place to another per second.
 It's commonly used to quantify the speed of high-bandwidth connections, memory transfer rates, and other high-speed data operations.